thatguylah/YaoKuan-Technical-Assessment/Section-1-SQL-Assignment/README.md

   - Optionally you may also choose to spin up a lightweight SQL client like sqlelectron or DBeaver to connect to the Postgres container.
   - I prefer using psql shell directly tho :)
 - `terraform/`
-  - TODO: simple rds.tf script that spins up the same infra in AWS instead.
-Along with all the defined DDL.
+  - simple main.tf script that spins up the same infra in AWS instead.
   - Likely will use RDS in Postgres.